For changes to booking conditions in relation to the COVID-19 crisis, please see our current web statement here.

 Dietary Requests & Allergies - even nowadays, in some destinations, basic well-known dietary requirements (such as vegetarian, gluten free etc.) are often misunderstood and seldom catered for adequately, despite the best intentions and assurances from hoteliers and restaurateurs.
 While we are happy to pass on any such requests, we cannot guarantee choice or availability - especially with any airline meal options.
-NOTE: Whilst on tour it is your responsibility to double check and reconfirm any allergy or dietary requirements directly with the various holiday suppliers.
+We cannot accept detailed lists of specific dietary or food preparation requests and are unable to accept any other requests (eg. personal preferences) that are not for medical or religious reasons.
+Note: Whilst on holiday it is your responsibility to double check and reconfirm any allergy or dietary requirements directly with the various holiday suppliers.

 Other Hotel Guests - it is not unusual for hotels or other accommodation to receive group bookings (sometimes with large numbers) from guests participating in conventions and conferences or other gatherings.
 At certain times of the year, there may be an influx of groups such as students on organised educational visits (popular during school holidays), associations or clubs.
 This may result in hotel facilities being much busier than usual or additional demands on hotel staff and services, but we are unable to accept any responsibility for any inconvenience caused by such groups or their activities.